MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/troubleshoot.md

 ## Live metrics support for Python

-Live Metrics (`azd monitor --live`) is currently not supported for Python applications.
+Live Metrics (`azd monitor --live`) is currently not supported for Python apps.
 For more information, see [Live Metrics: Monitor and diagnose with 1-second latency](/azure/azure-monitor/app/live-stream#get-started).